mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

     kubectl delete pod -n $WORKSPACE_NAMESPACE $(kubectl get pod -l app.kubernetes.io/name=$SPARK_OPERATOR_RELEASE_NAME -n $WORKSPACE_NAMESPACE -o jsonpath='{range .items[0]}{.metadata.name}')
     ```

+### Minio Disk insufficient space when upgrading

+If upgrading DKP version 2.1.x to 2.2.x, there is a bug that does not allow upgrading due to insufficient space on the MinIO Disk.
+To address this issue, disable `fluent-bit` in the `AppDeployments` before upgrading.

 ## Additional resources

 For more information about working with native Kubernetes, see the [Kubernetes documentation][kubernetes-doc].